mfernest/SEBC/challenges/challenges.md

     * Which topic was least familiar to you?
 Which topic was most familiar?
     * What topic did you enjoy the most?
 Which topic was least helpful to you?
     * How long do you need to prepare for a solo installation engagement?
+* It has been a pleasure working with you this week!
+Safe travels home.

 ---
 <div style="page-break-after: always;"></div>